GlobalPathogenAnalysisService/gpas-cli/README.md

 ## Authentication

 Most gpas-cli actions require a valid API token (`token.json`).
 This can be saved using the 'Get API token' button on the `Upload Client` page of the GPAS portal.
 If you can't see this button, please ask the team to enable it for you.
+If you'd like to try GPAS, please get in touch!

 ## Command line usage